DanielGausi/AudioWerkzeugeBibliothek/README.md

           ID3v2Frames:= TObjectList.Create(False);

       // note that ".mp3File" only exists, if the file type is actual mp3!
-      MainAudioFile.MP3File.ID3v2Tag.GetAllTextFrames(ID3v2Frames);
+      // note also, that we get only all TEXT frames here, not really all frames (with binary data) MainAudioFile.MP3File.ID3v2Tag.GetAllTextFrames(ID3v2Frames);

       // display all frames on the form lbKeys.Items.Clear; // a TListBox on the Form for i := 0 to ID3v2Frames.Count - 1 do